vandofb/GitLab-QA/docs/running_against_remote_grid.md

 # Run QA tests against a remote Selenium grid

-The QA tests have the ability to be ran against a local or remote grid.
+The QA tests have the ability to be run against a local or remote grid.

 I.e, if you have a Selenium server set up at http://localhost:4444 or if you have a SauceLabs / BrowserStack account.